-The first phase of the plan included the newly built and renovated community centers at our HUD subsidized affordable sites.
-To maximize the return on BHP's and the community's investment in the program, one of our 2016 MTW Activities allows us to work with a community partner that refers families to our Bringing School Home program.
+In 2015, we began the transformation and preservation of our public housing units.
+Renovations were completed by the end of 2016 on 279 units.
+An additional 33 units will be renovated by the end of 2021.
+Bringing School Home was implemented at each of the sites upon completion of the renovations, which included the newly built and renovated community centers at our HUD-subsidized affordable sites.
+To maximize the return on BHP's and the community's investment in the program, we began working with the Emergency Family Assistance Association (EFAA), a community partner that refers families to our Bringing School Home program.
 Families have two primary characteristics: vulnerability and at least one child under the age of six.